AbelTattah/buddy_/README.md

 ## Endpoint
 1. /geturl
-This endpoint recieves Book keywords an returns book Titles and their corresponding download linksl.
+This endpoint recieves Book keywords an returns book Titles and their corresponding download links.

 Request Body:
 ```